MicrosoftDocs/win32/desktop-src/Msi/uipreview-object.md

-﻿---
+---
-Description: 'The UIPreview object is used to view user interface dialog boxes and billboards during authoring.
-This object is created by the EnableUIPreview method of the Database object.' ms.assetid: '5df2a4f3-6352-4575-b822-1811150a86be'
+Description: The UIPreview object is used to view user interface dialog boxes and billboards during authoring.
+This object is created by the EnableUIPreview method of the Database object. ms.assetid: 5df2a4f3-6352-4575-b822-1811150a86be
 title: UIPreview object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # UIPreview object